Hackercyberops243/Network-Upgrade-for-Financial-Institution/README.md

 This project involves modernizing and enhancing the network architecture of a financial institution whose infrastructure had not been updated since 2000.
 The goal is to implement a reliable, secure, and easily manageable infrastructure using Cisco equipment and advanced configurations.

+In this simulations, the users from inside the network are not allowed to access certains website, and can be able to connect to another network site using the VPN.

 🗺️ Network Architecture

 The network architecture consists of the following components: